MahmoudHammam0/AirBnB_clone_v2/README.md

   - Directory containing storage classes for the JSON serialization and deserialization.

     ##### `file_storage.py` - Serializes instances to a JSON file and deserializes JSON file to instances
+    ##### `db_storage.py` - Engine for MySQL database: manages sessions, and provides methods for querying, adding, saving, deleting objects, and reloading.

 #### `tests/`
 - Directory for unit tests.